New Zealand IPA

 1 oz New Zealand Kohatu Hops (5.7%) - added immediately after boil

-2 oz New Zealand Nelson Sauvin Hops (11.5%) - added to primary fermenter near end of fermentation, steeped 3-5 days
+2 oz New Zealand Nelson Sauvin Hops (11.5%) - added to fermenter near end of fermentation, steeped 3-5 days

-2 oz New Zealand Galaxy Hops (12.3%) - added to primary fermenter near end of fermentation, steeped 3-5 days
+2 oz New Zealand Galaxy Hops (12.3%) - added to fermenter near end of fermentation, steeped 3-5 days

-2 oz New Zealand Kohatu Hops (5.7%) - added to primary fermenter near end of fermentation, steeped 3-5 days
+2 oz New Zealand Kohatu Hops (5.7%) - added to fermenter near end of fermentation, steeped 3-5 days

 *First wort hops are added to the boil kettle at the start of sparging (before the wort is boiled).
 For IBU calculations, first wort hopping is said to be similar to a 20 minute addition.

 **If you prefer to use liquid yeast, Wyeast 1056 American Ale or White Labs WLP001 California Ale are excellent choices as they are the same clean fermenting Chico strain as US-05.
 You'll need to use 5 packs/vials or make an appropriate starter.